AllanccWang/electronic_projects/LAB1_RC_circuit/README.md

 # RC circuit

-Implement a RC circuit with LED light to check if it works
+* Implement a RC circuit with LED light to check if it works
+* use GPIO5 as a power source
+* push switcher to see if RC circuit lights up LED
 # <img align="justify" src="RC_circuit.jpg" alt="CG" style="width:75%">

 # Components